AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/forms/form-design/change-form-submit-button-text.md

    >[!TIP]
    >
-   >Notice you can also change the&nbsp;Waiting Label.
+   >Notice you can also change the Waiting Label.
 This displays after the button is clicked and before the form submit action is finished.

 1. Click **Finish**.